BiDAlab/DeepFakes_FacialRegions/README.md

 Media forensics has attracted a tremendous attention in the last years in part due to the increasing concerns around **DeepFakes**.
 Since the release of the initial DeepFake databases of the **1st generation** such as UADFV and FaceForensics++ up to the latest databases of the **2nd generation** such as Celeb-DF and DFDC, many visual improvements have been carried out, making fake videos almost indistinguishable to the human eye.
 This GitHub provides the DeepFakes detectors trained in the following reference:

-**[DeepFakes_Facial_Regions2021]** R. Tolosana, S. Romero-Tapiador, J. Fierrez and R. Vera-Rodriguez, **"DeepFakes Detection across Generations: Analysis of Facial Regions, Fusion, and Performance Evaluation"**, *Engineering Applications of Artificial Intelligence*, 2021 (Under Review).
+**[DeepFakes_Facial_Regions2022]** R. Tolosana, S. Romero-Tapiador, R. Vera-Rodriguez, E. Gonzalez-Sosa and J. Fierrez, **"DeepFakes Detection across Generations: Analysis of Facial Regions, Fusion, and Performance Evaluation"**, *Engineering Applications of Artificial Intelligence*, 110, 2022.

 **Two different methods** are studied in our experimental framework: i) the traditional one followed in the literature based on **selecting the entire face** as input to the fake detection system, and ii) a novel approach based on the **selection of specific facial regions** as input to the fake detection system.